vandangogna/jdbc-sinkdriver/README.md

         <version>0.0.1-SNAPSHOT</version>
     </dependency>
     ```
-1. Make sure that the `config` directory located in `src/config` has the following items:
+1. Make sure that the `config` directory is located in `src/config` and it has the following items:

     1.  db.config.properties - configuration settings
     1.  schema.json - describes the data schema